joblib/joblib/doc/parallel.rst

 The backend factory can be any callable that takes no argument and return an instance of ``ParallelBackendBase``.
 Moreover, the default backend can be overwritten globally by setting ``make_default=True``.
-Please refer to the `default backends source code`_ as a reference if you want to implement own custom backend.
+Please refer to the `default backends source code`_ as a reference if you want to implement your own custom backend.

 .. _`default backends source code`: https://github.com/joblib/joblib/blob/master/joblib/_parallel_backends.py